google/docsy/content/en/docs/Updating/_index.md

 ## Update a Docsy clone

-If you have a local clone of the Docsy theme, you `git pull` all the new changes.
-For any modifications that you made in the cloned theme, you must manually resolve any merge conflicts.
+To update a local clone of the Docsy theme, `git pull` all the new changes. made in the cloned theme, you must manually resolve any merge conflicts.

 For example, if you've set https://github.com/google/docsy.git as your `upstream` remote, you run the following